ruby-rdf/json-ld/README.md

 Install with `gem install json-ld`

+### MultiJson parser
+The [MultiJson](https://rubygems.org/gems/multi_json) gem is used for parsing JSON; this defaults to the native JSON parser, but will use a more performant parser if one is available.
+A specific parser can be specified by adding the `:adapter` option to any API call.
+See [MultiJson](https://rubygems.org/gems/multi_json) for more information.

 ### JSON-LD Streaming Profile
 This gem implements an optimized streaming writer used for generating JSON-LD from large repositories.
 Such documents result in the JSON-LD Streaming Profile: